JeeWeetje/iot-workshop/Azure.md

 *Note: This workshop has an open ending.
 It provides a solid solution on how to handled telemetry programmatically in Azure.
 From there on it's up to you to add more Azure services.*

 *Note: In this workshop we will create uniquely named Azure resources.
-Use the suggested names merely as a suggestion.*
+The suggested names could be reserved already.*

 ### Prerequisites